-(7 - 1 - 93) a.
+- a.
 All installations of subsurface sewage disposal systems must be made in compliance with the Code and the rules of the Idaho Department of Environmental Quality.
-(3-27-07) b.
+(7-1-21)T - b.
 A subsurface sewage disposal system for one (1) dwelling equivalent may be installed without requirements other than Subsection 110.04.a., if the system is on a single parcel of land of five (5) acres or larger in surface area and the total loading for that parcel does not exceed one (1) dwelling equivalent per five (5) acres, except where one (1) system is replacing another.
-Every parcel of land created after December 20, 1977, except as otherwise permitted by these rules, shall maintain the dwelling equivalent(s) allowed for the original parcel of land.
-(7-1-93) c.
-No subsurface sewage disposal system shall be installed on any parcel of land of less than (5) five acres in surface area except under the following conditions: (7-1-93) i.
+Every parcel of land created after December 20, 1977, except as otherwise permitted by these rules, maintains the dwelling equivalent(s) allowed for the original parcel of land.
+(7-1-21)T

+- c.
+No subsurface sewage disposal system may be installed on any parcel of land of less than (5) five acres in surface area except under the following conditions: (7-1-21)T - i.
 The parcel of land is located within the boundaries of a public sewer district or municipality where the governing board has adopted a Sewage Management Plan approved by the Board which will result in the construction and operation of, or connection to, a central sewage treatment plant.
-The Sewage Management Plan area must be entirely within the boundaries of the municipality, and the Sewage Management Plan must include a map delineating the boundaries of the Sewage Management Plan Area; (7-1-93) ii.
-Parcels of land less than five (5) acres in size and acquired or established prior to December 20, 1977, will be permitted for a subsurface sewage disposal system for a single-dwelling equivalent, provided such parcels meet all other rules governing individual and subsurface sewage disposal systems; or (7-1-93) iii.
+The Sewage Management Plan area must be entirely within the boundaries of the municipality and include a map delineating the boundaries of the Sewage Management Plan Area; (7-1-21)T - ii.
+Parcels of land less than five (5) acres in size and acquired or established prior to December 20, 1977, will be permitted for a subsurface sewage disposal system for a single-dwelling equivalent, provided such parcels meet all other rules governing individual and subsurface sewage disposal systems; or (7-1-21)T - iii.
 Where one (1) subsurface sewage disposal system is replacing another with no increase in sewage loading.
-(7-1-93) d.
-On all developments subject to the provisions of Subsection 110.04.c.iii., the subsurface sewage disposal system shall have the dry or wet sewer system with necessary laterals installed within the development.
-All installations shall be done in coordination with local government planning, and approved by the state Department of Environmental Quality where applicable.
-(7-1-93) e.
-Upon notification by the Health Officer the owner of any parcel of land utilizing a subsurface sewage disposal system shall disconnect such system from any buildings on his parcel of land and shall connect the building sewer from the buildings to a collection and treatment system whenever it becomes available for service to his parcel.
-(7-1-93) 111. -- 199.
-(RESERVED) 200.
-OPEN WATER PROTECTION.
+(7-1-21)T - d.
+On all developments subject to the provisions of Subsection 110.04.c.i., the subsurface sewage disposal system needs to have the dry or wet sewer system with necessary laterals installed within the development.
+All installations need to be done in coordination with local government planning, and approved by the state Department of Environmental Quality where applicable.
+(7-1-21)T - e.
+Upon notification by the Health Officer the owner of any parcel of land utilizing a subsurface sewage disposal system shall disconnect such system from any buildings on his parcel of land and connect the building sewer from the buildings to a collection and treatment system whenever it becomes available for service to his parcel.
+(7-1-21)T

+200. OPEN WATER PROTECTION.